 At ICMS we are connected with industry.
 We work with sports industry professionals including those from the fields of sports law, media, psychology and nutrition, to maintain our high standards of excellence in curriculum design.
 Our Bachelor of Sports Management degree continues to be relevant to industry as we review and refine it to ensure our students have the best specialist knowledge in sports management to work anywhere in the world.

-600 hours of industry experience
+Up to 600 hours of industry experience

 You’ll think outside the box and outside the classroom